Chart Color Schemes

 Surrey Hills (West) - Canterbury has a typical household mix, with a higher-than-average median household size

 Family households constitute 75.6% of all households, including 38.8% couples with children, 27.1% couples without children, and 9.1% single parent families.
-Non-family households account for the remaining 24.4%, with lone person households at 22.3% and group households comprising 2.0%.
+Non-family households comprise the remaining 24.4%, with lone person households at 22.3% and group households comprising 2.0%.
 The median household size is 2.7 people, larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households